NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/compilers.rst.txt

 This will list all the names and versions of the modules available on the service.
-Not all of them may work in your account though due to, for example, licencing restrictions.
+Not all of them may work in your account though due to, for example, licensing restrictions.
 You will notice that for many modules we have more than one version, each of which is identified by a version number.
 One of these versions is the default.
 As the service develops the default version will change.